By Shaun Markey –

-However, Melinda Tan was being quite precise when providing instructions, via email, that would lead to her home at 539 Cole Ave.; a house she shares with her husband Malcolm Edwards, their 11-year-old son, Saer, and a rabbit named Thumper.
+However, Melinda T. was being quite precise when providing instructions, via email, that would lead to her Westboro home; a house she shares with her husband Malcolm E., their 11-year-old son, and a rabbit named Thumper.

-Rising up just a few steps behind Thumper’s summer home, the Tan/Edwards house is a new, two storey, energy efficient structure that Melinda and Malcolm had built over an eight month period in 2015.
+Rising up just a few steps behind Thumper’s summer hutch, the family home is a new, two storey, energy efficient structure that Melinda and Malcolm built over an eight-month period in 2015.

-It’s clear to all passers-by from the presence of a furry sentinel, that 539 Cole is definitely a most interesting house and home – strikingly different from many new builds in Westboro.
+It’s clear to all passers-by from the presence of a furry sentinel, this is definitely a most interesting house and home – strikingly different from many new builds in Westboro.

 While their home is new, Melinda and Malcolm are not new to Westboro.
 They’d rented places on Duncairn and Tweedsmuir Avenue years ago.